Latest plans for downtown library: renovation, not demolition

 After several recent attempts, Riverside officials have now scrapped expensive plans to construct a new downtown library in favor of a more modest renovation of the existing building.

-Definitely one of Riverside’s best mid-century buildings — and certainly its most under-appreciated — construction of the downtown Main Library (a.k.a.
-Central Library) was approved by voters following a $1.7 million bond measure in October 1961.
-After several months of controversy over the location and size of parking lots around the new building, ground was formally broken on June 25, 1963.
+Definitely one of Riverside’s best mid-century buildings — and certainly its most under-appreciated — construction of the downtown Central Library (a.k.a.
+Main Library) was approved by voters following a $1.69 million bond measure in October 1961.
+The bond measure was one of four “city improvement” proposals on the ballot — police building, library building/branches, parks, and streets — with only the police and library bonds winning by carrying the necessary two-thirds voter approval.

 Particularly striking are the building’s interwoven “dove” screens — a symbol not likely coincidental considering the advancing Cold War era in which the library was built.
-As such, we feel any major modification of the dove screens — or worse, their removal — in any renovation plan would be a shame and essentially strip the building of its full and meaningful context.
+As such, we feel any major modification of the screens — or worse, their removal — in any renovation plan would be a shame and essentially strip the building of its full and meaningful context.
 (However, we could do without the blue LIBRARY lettering above the entrance, which is not original and looks very tacky.)

 Finally, we also realize the downtown library’s bold and futuristic architecture stands in stark contrast to its neighbors, the most notable being the nearby Mission Inn.
 The two buildings are from vastly different eras and indeed are distinctly different.
 However, we feel it’s this very juxtaposition that actually makes both buildings more unique in their own right, bringing out both the best and worst features of each (as good organic architecture should).